-Low, particularly in the ADM segment as this is prone to relatively easy commoditization.
-High in value-added services like IT/Business Consulting and R&D where-in domain expertise creates a barrier.
+Low, particularly in the ADM & BPO segments as these are prone to relatively easy commoditization.
+It's high in value-added services like IT/Business Consulting and R&D where in-domain expertise creates a barrier.
 The size of a particular company/scalability and brand-image also creates barriers to entry; as such firms have built up long-term relationships with major clients.

 Competition is global in nature and stretches across boundaries and geographies.
 It is expected to intensify due to the attempted replication of the Indian offshoring model by MNC IT majors as well as small startups.